How to Make a Mojito

 Do you want to make easy summer cocktails for a crowd?
 No problemo!
 Refreshing pitcher cocktails (like our Mojito) are a lifesaver for an outdoor cocktail party; let’s show you how.
 Save time, just skip the sugar and opt for equal measures of simple syrup instead.
 If you want, make our easy recipe or get store-bought.

 An average pitcher can hold 60 oz, so mix up our recipe 8 times (without the club soda and ice).
 Make the minty infusion ahead of time, just simmer your syrup for 3 minutes with roughly chopped mint, cool, and strain.
 This can be done up to 3 days in advance and kept chilled in the refrigerator.
 When you’re ready to serve, just stir well, add the ice, and top up with club soda for the fizz and garnish.
-Mojito is life, btw!

 FREQUENTLY ASKED QUESTIONS

 A Mojito is one of the top cocktails to order when you’re out with your besties.
 It’s the most refreshing combination of white rum muddled with a little sugar, lime and mint.
-For a final touch of fizz Mojito Cocktail ingredients include a top up of club soda.
+For a final touch of fizz, Mojito Cocktail ingredients include a top up of club soda.